nunomachado/nando-dql/README.md

 - `random` which implements an agent that makes random moves.
 - `mrmiyagi`, which implements an agent that follows a hardcoded optimal strategy.

-Nando DQL agent is implemented with a neural network comprising a 9-neuron input layer followed by a 27-neuron hidden layer (sigmoid activation), a 9-neuron hidden layer (sigmoid activation), and a 9-neuron output layer (linear activation).
-The 9 neurons of the input and output layers refer to the nine cells of the tic-tac-toe board.
+Nando DQL agent is implemented with a neural network comprising a 9-neuron input layer followed by two 27-neuron hidden layers (sigmoid activation), and a 9-neuron output layer (sigmoid activation).
+The 9 neurons of the input layer represent the current board state, where values 1, 0, and -1 respectively indicate a cross, empty, and nought.
+In turn, the 9 neurons of the output layer give the Q-value of each action

-Nando is implemented in Java, using the [Encog Machine Learning framework](http://www.heatonresearch.com/encog/).
+Nando is implemented in Java using [DL4J](https://deeplearning4j.org).